isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Using an `unitialized` value is a symptom of a problem and not a solution:
+Using an `uninitialized` value is a symptom of a problem and not a solution:

     widget i = uninit;  // bad
     widget j = uninit;